 I had the opportunity this week to be gathered with some of the leading minds in medicine and science, and with Li-Fraumeni patients from around the world.
 Here are a few moments that have changed my life forever:

-- I was laughing and wearing a silly hat in a photo booth, staring into a flash with my arm around the first Li-Fraumeni Syndrome (LFS) patient I met at the conference.
+- I was laughing and wearing a silly hat in a photo booth, staring into a flash next to the first Li-Fraumeni Syndrome (LFS) patient I met at the conference.
 She was only the second LFS patient I’ve ever known, and she stole my heart.
 She was 13 years old.
 Her bright, eager spirit poured out of her as she told me about her dream of being a professional horseback rider.
 I was baffled at the wise soul packed into such a tiny body.
 I knew from the medical literature that the odds were against her: at age 30, she had a 50% chance of already having developed one type of cancer.
-Many patients go on to develop 5+ different types of cancers in organs all over their bodies, and rarely survive past the age of 70 due to a mutated gene in their DNA.
+Many patients go on to develop 5+ different types of cancers in organs all over their bodies, due to a mutated gene in their DNA.
 I sat closer to her, hoping for some sort of osmotic exchange: to soak in some of her resilience and fearlessness, while giving her all of my strength and admiration.

 - One night I was chatting with two incredible minds, a cricket from Wisconsin and a crinkled man from Boston, when I scanned the others seated in the dimly lit lounge.
 I recognized most of their faces as LFS patients and families from the conference earlier, and it plucked a nerve that stilled me like a long wavering note.
 Had it been any other circumstance, I wouldn’t have thought twice about the scarfs wrapping their bald scalps or the veins clearly outlined in their thin arms.
 In a handful of decades, chances would have left only us three sitting by the bar.
 That night, I remembered that we, as physicians, are simply human beings trying to help other human beings.